Cypressor/isupervision/README.md

 This project was quite a learning experience for me.
 This was my first time working with Maven, Spring Boot, Spring Security, Spring JPA and Vaadin.
 For that reason I focused more on learning about the framework than writing perfectly clean code.
 The quality of the code is therefore not the best, due to the lack of experience and time.
 Still, the functionalities are working and all requirements are met.
-If I'd have another shot at it, I would put more effort into the entities as well as classes and interfaces to improve the quality of the code.

-### Regarding entities:
-The Project-Entities could have been done a lot better.
-(For example: ProjectEntity.assistant and ProjectEntity.student are Strings and could be replaced with an Assistant/Student-Object).
-Unfortunately I wasn't aware of this issue at the start of the project.
-Having that said, there was not enough time to refactor and therefore enhance the quality of the entities and change the code at every occurrence.
-When developing a similar application in the future, I would spend more time on designing the entities beforehand.

 ### Regarding classes in general:
 There is quite a lot of code repetition throughout the entire project.
 This happened due to a lack of experience with the framework and web development in general.